Outcomes #

 • Step-level: the test body exited cleanly AND verdict intent fired at least once.

-• Run-level: cascade rollup from PASSED steps with nothing worse anywhere.
+• Run-level: rolls up from PASSED steps with nothing worse anywhere.

 FAILED — a verdict ran and was violated #